digideskio/ladies/README.md

 #Introducing Ladies.js
 ##Make the web a whole lot creepier

-Include ladies.js in your web page's header.
+Include ladies.js in your web page's <head>.

 When you want to get smooth, transform text on any part of the page by calling: